greenelab/deep-review/sections/02_intro.md

 ### Will deep learning transform the study of human disease?

 With this review, we set out to address the question: what would need to be true for deep learning to transform how we categorize, study, and treat individuals to maintain or restore health?
 We chose a high bar for "transform."
-Specifically, we sought to identify whether deep learning was a disruptive innovation that would induce a strategic inflection point on the practice of biology or medicine. `TODO: define SIP / andy grove`
+Andrew Grove, the former CEO of Intel, coined the term Strategic Inflection Point to refer to a change in technologies or environment that requires a business to be fundamentally reshaped.
+Here, we ought to identify whether deep learning was an innovation that would induce a strategic inflection point on the practice of biology or medicine.
+We considered this with an eye towards the concept of precision medicine.

 There are numerous examples where deep learning has been applied to biological problems and produced somewhat improved results,